MANOJPATRA1991/Data-Structures-and-Algorithms-in-Python/Recursion/README.md

 Usually recursion involves a function calling itself.
 While it may not seem like much on the surface, recursion allows us to write elegant solutions to problems that may otherwise be very difficult to program.

+## Laws of Recursion

+All recursive algorithms must obey three important laws:
+  1. A recursive algorithm must have a base case.
+  2. A recursive algorithm must change its state and move toward the base case.
+  3. A recursive algorithm must call itself, recursively.